M61ss/Linux/ROS2 Humble/CLI.md

 ### Knowing structure of input: `interface show`

-If we want to learn what is the expected input structure:
+If we want to know what is the expected input structure:

 ```shell
 ros2 interface show <action_type>